KaiyangZhou/deep-person-reid/README.md

 # deep-person-reid
 This repo contains [PyTorch](http://pytorch.org/) implementations of deep person re-identification models.
+(The code is currently based on `pytorch 0.3.1`.
+We will update to `0.4.0` later)

 We support
 - multi-GPU training.